Prag8855/aab/content/guides/work-visa.md

 {{ RESIDENCE_PERMIT_WAIT_TIME }} after your *Ausländerbehörde* appointment,[^22] you get 2 letters:

 1. **The eID activation code**
     This letter arrives first.
+Save it for later.
 You need it to [activate the eID function](#activate-your-eid) of your work visa.
 2. **Your work visa**
     Around 2 weeks later, you receive your work visa, or an invitation to collect your work visa at the *Ausländerbehörde*.[^28] If you did not pay the {{ NATIONAL_VISA_FEE|cur }}€ fee, you must pay it during your *Ausländerbehörde* visit.
 The fee is [tax-deductible](/glossary/steuerlich%20Absetzbar).

 Your work visa is a plastic card.
-The expiration date is written on the card.
+The expiration date is written on it.
 It's usually **valid for 3 years**.[^17] If you have a limited work contract, your work visa is valid for a shorter time.
 For example, if you have a 2 year work contract, your work visa is valid for 2 years + 3 months.[^3]

+You also get a *[Zusatzblatt](/glossary/Zusatzblatt%20%28residence%20permit%29)* that describes the conditions of your work visa.
+For example, it can say that you can freelance, or that you can only work for your current employer.

 Check if the information on your work visa is correct.
 The *Ausländerbehörde* sometimes makes mistakes.